Royal Wedding means economy boom for Britain

 Markle's mother Doria Ragland may take Thomas Markle's place.

-Meantime, the waters range from rumors to the uncanny in what could actually happen on the happy couple's wedding day and many are making wagers.
+Just what could actually happen on the happy couple's wedding day is spurring many to make wagers.

 Several industries in Britain are seeing a boom thanks to the Royal Wedding.
 Aside from tourism, one expert says the country will also make a lot of money from memorabilia.